RustProject2025/Personal_Finance_Tracker/README.md

     * **Cloud Ready:** Dockerized architecture allows the backend to be deployed on platforms like DigitalOcean with HTTPS support, while the frontend automatically switches between local and remote endpoints (`api.rs`).

 ### 2. Multi-Type Account Management
-*From requirement: "Different types of accounts, including checking and credit cards"*

 * **Implementation:** The system supports creating arbitrary account types (Checking, Savings, Credit, Cash) with custom names and currencies.
 * **Real-time Aggregation:** Account balances are not static; they are dynamically calculated or updated atomically upon every transaction to ensure the dashboard always reflects the true financial state (`accounts.rs`).

 ### 3. Transaction Logging & Atomic Transfers
-*From requirement: "Transaction logging" and "Ability to enter complex transactions"*

 * **Implementation:**
     * **Income & Expenses:** Users can record detailed transactions with dates, descriptions, and amounts.
 The system automatically categorizes positive values as income and negative as expenses (`transactions.rs`).